kenhoff/aad-demos/demo/multiple-demo-directories.md

 Last Reviewed:  2015.02.23
 --->

-# Setting up multiple directories for demo purposes
+# Setting up multiple demo directories

 Sometimes, setting up multiple directories for concurrent use is necessary, be it for demonstration, training, or testing use.
 It's not a trivial matter, but hopefully these steps will make the process more transparent.